 Today, we have a special guest on the show; his name is Rich Thomas.
-He is our Cold Call Director and has been here since about November.
+He is our Cold Call Director (now Director of Staff) and has been here since about November.
 So, I will introduce him in a minute.
 But I thought it would be really great to have him on today because one of the mantras that we have here at SHP is “our product is our people.”

 At the end of the day, as an outsourced sales development company, our clients are really investing in our team’s ability to perform on behalf of them and represent them in front of their prospects.
 That is a huge responsibility.
 So many different people out there with so many different skill sets.